- Men's Grooming

 Jules Von Hep

-Founder of his own beauty brand 'Isle of Paradise' and co-host of the Jules and Sarah Podcast, Jules Von Hep certainly has his fingers in many grooming pies (weird image, I know).
+Founder of his own tanning brand 'Isle of Paradise' and co-host of the Jules and Sarah Podcast, Jules Von Hep certainly has his fingers in many grooming pies (weird image, I know).
 The upcoming influencer specialises in self-tanning, particularly the art bronzing, which he speaks at length about on his Youtube channel.

 Bola Awoniyi may not have the acclaim and fan base of other influencers, yet he has a distinct style that makes him stand out from the usual crowd.
 He was named as one of Forbes 30 under 30 for his work in media and marketing, showcasing his talent, and he dresses pretty sharp too.